 Filling the Gaps with Implants

-Missing teeth affect both your appearance and confidence, but can be filled in with dental implants.
+Missing teeth affect both your appearance and confidence, but can be filled in with Oral Surgery and Dental Implants.
 Worse still, any gaps left by missing teeth can cause great strain on the rest of the mouth and jaw.
 Having a gap between your teeth can also affect the bite.
 The teeth surrounding the space can lean and alter the way in which the top and bottom set bite together.
 Unfilled teeth will cause decay and gum disease and oral health will suffer.

-There are a number of treatments and solutions available for those ready to replace missing teeth and fill gaps, including bridges, dental implants and dentures.
+There are a number of Dental problems and treatment for that available for those ready to replace missing teeth and fill gaps, including bridges, dental implants and dentures.

 Bridgework is the conventional method of replacing missing teeth.
-Professionals use this precious metal-based material to replace a few missing, or sideways teeth.
+Oral Health Care Professionals use this precious metal-based material to replace a few missing, or sideways teeth.

 Dentures are removable replacements for missing teeth.
 They appear and function like regular teeth and gum tissues.
 Partial dentures contain small chrome clasps which work to surround the teeth and hold the denture in place securely.
 This also allows them to feel weightless and give more of a minimal feel in the mouth.